Loproxi/TFG-FluidSimulation/README.md

 - Press Play in the Unity Editor to start seeing your fluid simulation.
 - Adjust the values from the bounds, as well as the ones that shape your fluid to look good.
 To increase the number of particles you will have to restart de simulation.
 ### 4.2 Interacting with the Fluid
-Explanation of how to interact with the fluid in real-time:
+Explanation of how to make objects interact with the fluid in real-time:
-If you happen to like interacting with the fluid you just have to set some of the colliders that are inside the package.

 You will find two scripts:

 - FluidCircleCollider: Circle collider that will collide with the fluid providing interactability